 This unique garden has around 57 different species of plants and is situated on Princes Street making it really easy to get to.
 There are many interesting stories in relation to the plants and Scottish history that you’re able to enjoy as you walk round.

 There’s a famous local story surrounding the life-size statue of Bobby the dog.
 It’s said that when John Gray, Bobby’s owner, died the faithful dog sat on his grave for 14 years before Bobby passed away.
 A statue was erected and is now a popular tourist attraction.
 Unfortunately the statue has had to be restored at a cost due to tourists rubbing it’s nose and eroding it.
 So don’t rub Bobby’s nose!

-There are plenty of free Edinburgh options to see some greenery, enjoy the scenery and walk.
+There are plenty of free Edinburgh activities and options to see some greenery, enjoy the scenery and walk.
 There’s Holyrood Park, Inverleith Park and Princes Street Gardens to name just a few.
 You’ll find ponds, football, sunbathing and play parks to enjoy in the parks around Edinburgh.